 |Total study hours

 |Running in 2023/24(Please note that module timeslots are subject to change)

-Performance Research & Development is a module designed to complement SM6P10 Festival Showcase.
-It enables students to undertake intensive research and development (R&D) projects leading to the sharing of two consecutive works-in-progress: draft performances presented for feedback to an invited audience.
+Performance Research & Development complements SM6P10 Festival Showcase; the module will enable you to undertake intensive research and development (R&D) projects leading to the sharing of consecutive works-in-progress: draft performances presented for feedback to an invited audience.
 The notion of R&D is a vital aspect of the professional industry, increasingly required by funding bodies and an integral part of producing venues’ programmes.
 Students will work collaboratively, to tight deadlines, in accordance with the creative guidelines provided by the tutor.
-This will develop their ability to create rapidly within given briefs, encompassing such approaches as adapting existing dramatic texts and devising new material from stimuli.
+This will develop their ability to create rapidly within assigned parameters, encompassing such approaches as adapting existing dramatic texts and devising new material from stimuli.
 Students will engage self- and peer-evaluation skills throughout the module.

 Prior learning requirements

-• rehearse that material to professional standards and to perform it in front of a public audience: LO1, LO2, LO4
+• Rehearse that material to professional standards and to perform it in front of a public audience: LO1, LO2, LO4

-• record and reflect on the research and development process.
-LO3, LO5
+• Record and reflect on the research and development process: LO3, LO5

 Balance of independent study and scheduled teaching activity

 Scheduled teaching provides the guidance and foundation to ensure that independent study is effective in addressing the module’s learning outcomes and assessment tasks.